 Exposures to foreign exchange rates vary during the period depending on the volume of overseas transactions.
-Nonetheless, the analysis above is considered to be representative of the Group's' exposure to currency risks.

 Interest Rate Sensitivity

 The Group's exposure to interest rate risk relates to bank borrowings from financial institutions (Note 22(a)) and bank overdraft (Note 22(b)).